[ T H E . A R T I S T ]

 16 years / since I first discovered what a pencil does.
 I first started drawing siamese cats because I grew up with them and I thought they were beautiful creatures.
 Then later on, I got into drawing people--my teachers more specifically-- because I loved drawing their faces in funny situations.
 And then later of course...I had to combine them....voila!
 ANTHRO.
 Today I draw them as people again in a very funny webcomic called "5 Days A Week"Words to describe your artistic vision?

 On one side of the spectrum, I love slapstick, silly, and humorous things.
 I'm also someone who admires the simple, loving and sweet and at the same time, I revere sophistication.How often do you draw?

 Almost every day.
 I'm constantly doing sketching even in between commissions just to keep my motivation rolling.
 My drawing runs on mood and passion.How about Inspirations / recommended Artists on dA?:

 Any of my Homies in my watchlist are fair game.
-They are nice people and they are true artists.
+They are nice people and they are talented individuals.
 But a few of my favorites are: What mediums are you most comfortable with in Traditional?

 I'm most comfortable with watercolor and color pencil.
 I've also worked in both oil and acrylic in painting as well as enamel based paints.
 I don't do it very often anymore because I don't have the studio space to do it.
 But when I do- I'll be back to it!What Material have you used in your 3D work?